RCP: A Low-overhead Reversible Coherence Protocol: Security Analysis

-\rev{{\bf \projectname and memory consistency models (MCMs). } We also use the earlier case to show \projectname works with release consistency (RC) with or without write atomicity.
+{\bf \projectname and memory consistency models (MCMs). } We also use the earlier case to show \projectname works with release consistency (RC).
 In RC, since loads to different locations can be reordered, even if a load cache line is invalidated before it retires from the processor, the load do not need to be replayed.
 In this case, for \ding{183} the final state in $C_{1,B}$, $C_{1,A}$, and $C_2$ are $M$, $I$, $M$, respectively.
 However, it is not inconsistent with \ding{182}, because, without the load replay, the read $B$ is essentially serialized {\em before} the write $A$ ($Rd \rightarrow Wr$), and the eventual states are the same.
-In RC, without load replay, it is not possible to have $Wr \rightarrow Rd$.}
+In RC, without load replay, it is not possible to have $Wr \rightarrow Rd$.

-\rev{We show \projectname also works with processors (e.g., IBM PowerPC) that do not enforce write atomicity, i.e., stores are visible to different cores at different time.
-The argument is simple, \projectname supports invisible speculative load, which only interacts with stores when it is invalidated.
-In another word, what matters is {\em write performance w.r.t. individual speculative load, which is always well-defined}.
-Whether there is a single point of global write performance does not affect the functionality of the protocol. }
+{\bf Non-atomic Writes. } \projectname works with processors (e.g., IBM PowerPC) that do not enforce write atomicity, i.e., stores are visible to different cores at different time. \projectname supports invisible speculative load, which only interacts with stores when it is invalidated.
+Even with non-atomic writes, the write performance w.r.t. {\em individual load} is always well-defined.